wp-plugins/custom-metadata/readme.txt

 An easy way to add custom fields to your object types (post, pages, custom post types, users).

-The goal of this plugin is to help you rapidply build familiar, intuitive interfaces for your users in a very WordPress-native way.
+The goal of this plugin is to help you rapidly build familiar, intuitive interfaces for your users in a very WordPress-native way.

 The custom field panel is nice, but not quite the easiest thing for users to work with.
 Adding your own metaboxes and fields involves a lot of time and repetitive code that could be better used elsewhere.